ekoindia/openapi-spec/markdown/README.md

 ?>
 ```

-> **Note:**
+**Note:**
-> 1. The secret-key-timestamp must match with the current time.
+1. The `secret-key-timestamp` must match with the current time.
-> 2.  **If you are using .NET**, you should not send overly specific time stamps, due to differing interpretations of how extra time precision should be dropped.
+2.  **If you are using .NET**, you should not send overly specific time stamps, due to differing interpretations of how extra time precision should be dropped.
 To avoid overly specific time stamps, manually construct dateTime objects with no more than millisecond precision.

-### How to generate the _request\_hash_?
+### How to generate the `request_hash`?

-The _request\_hash_ header is only required for financial transactions for a certain amount which needs to be debited from your Eko wallet or your agent's Eko wallet (E-value).
+The `request_hash` header is only required for financial transactions where money needs to be debited from your Eko wallet or your agent's Eko wallet (E-value).

 It is used to encode critical parameters of your financial transaction such as amount, agent, recipient, etc. It ensures that the values have been validated on your server and they have not been tampered with.

 Before generating the request hash you need to generate a string by concatenating some parameters in a particular order.
 You cannot change the sequence.

-For example, sequence of concatenated string for Bill Payments = `secret_key_timestamp + utility_acc_no + amount + user_code`
+For example, sequence of concatenated string for Bill Payments = `secret_key_timestamp` + `utility_acc_no` + `amount` + `user_code`

+This information is provided in the documentation for each API where the `request_hash` is required.

-After generating the concatenated string please follow the following procedure :
+After generating the concatenated string, do the following to generate the `request_hash`:

 1. Encode your authenticator password using base64.
-Authenticator password will be the _access\_key_ which you have used for the secret-key generation.
+Authenticator password will be the `access_key` which you have used for the secret-key generation.
-   1. For UAT, the access\_key is "d2fe1d99-6298-4af2-8cc5-d97dcf46df30".
-2. After encoding the key, you need to hmac the concatenated string and encoded\_key using hmac256.
+2. After encoding the key, you need to hmac the concatenated string and encoded_key using HMAC256.
-3. After hmac , you need to again encode the result using the base64.
+3. After HMAC, you need to again encode the result using base64.

-Final result after encoding will be the request\_hash.
+Final result after encoding will be the `request_hash`.

-#### Sample Code to Generate _request\_hash_ (PHP):
+#### Sample Code to Generate `request_hash` (PHP):

-**Note:** The following example generates the request\_hash for the Bill Payment API by concatenating secret\_key\_timestamp, utility\_acc\_no, amount, and user\_code (in the same order).
-For APIs, a different set of parameters may be required.
+**Note:** The following example generates the `request_hash` for the Bill Payment API by concatenating `secret_key_timestamp`, `utility_acc_no`, `amount`, and `user_code` (in the same order).
+For other APIs, a different set of parameters may be required.
 See the corresponding API docs for details.

 ```php
 <?php